checkly/docs.checklyhq.com/site/content/docs/browser-checks/scraping-onpage-elements.md

 Playwright Test offers many ways to scrape elements like buttons, forms or any arbitrary HTML element.
 We've listed the most common ones below, together with some tips on how to use them effectively.

+When it comes to assertions, Playwright Test uses Jest's [expect](https://jestjs.io/docs/expect) library.
+Playwright also extends the `expect` library with it's own, recommended web-first assertions.
+These will re-fetch the element and check it until the condition is met or the test times out.
+The full list of web-first assertions can be found [here.](https://playwright.dev/docs/test-assertions#list-of-assertions)

 ## Scraping text values

-Playwright Test uses Jest's [`expect`](https://jestjs.io/docs/expect) library for test assertions.
-Playwright also extends it with convenience async matchers that will wait until the expected condition is met.

-For text assertions, you can use `expect().toHaveText()` or `expect().toContainText()`.
+For the text assertions, you can use `expect().toHaveText()` or `expect().toContainText()`.
 The first one will look for an exact match, while the latter will check for a substring match.
 Both methods accept regex patterns too.
 The example below shows how these could be used in a real-world scenario:

 {{< tabs "Scraping text values" >}}